nspcc-dev/neofs-s3-gw/README.md

 #### Generation of key pairs

-To generate key pairs for gateways, run the following command (`--count` is 1 by default):
+To generate neofs key pairs for gateways, run the following command (`--count` is 1 by default):

 ```